 Contrast is everything in art.
 Without it, you may as well leave the canvas blank.

-It is one of the principles of art which refers to the striking difference between two elements in art.
+It is one of the principles of art which refers to the striking difference between two elements.
 For example, there is a strong contrast when you place a vivid red next to a dull green, or a rough texture next to a smooth texture, or a hard edge next to a soft edge, and so on.

 With clever use of contrast you can focus attention on your key features in a painting.
 Knowing when to create a stunning contrast and when to leave an area slightly uninviting is a powerful skill which separates good artists from great artists.

 In this post, I dive a bit deeper into the different ways to create contrast and how to use it to improve your paintings (rather than detract from them).